szczyglis-dev/py-gpt/docs/source/intro.rst

 **PyGPT** is an **all-in-one desktop AI assistant** supporting models from ``OpenAI`` (``GPT-6 Astra``, ``GPT-5.6``, ``GPT-4``, etc.), ``Google Gemini``, ``Anthropic Claude``, ``xAI Grok``, ``Perplexity / Sonar``, ``DeepSeek``, and models available through ``HuggingFace``, ``LlamaIndex``, OpenAI-compatible APIs, and local ``Ollama`` installations such as ``Gemma``, ``Qwen``, ``Llama``, ``Mistral``, ``DeepSeek``, ``Bielik``, ``Nemotron``, and ``gpt-oss``.

-It supports chat, agents, completions, Chat with Files (RAG), image and video generation, and image analysis.
+It supports chat, agents, completions, RAG over indexed data, image and video generation, and image analysis.
 Models can work with files, run Python and system or custom commands, transfer files, call external APIs, and search the web with ``DuckDuckGo``, ``Google`` and ``Microsoft Bing``.

 **PyGPT** also provides speech synthesis through ``OpenAI``, ``Microsoft Azure``, ``Google Cloud / GenAI``, ``Eleven Labs`` and ``xAI``, plus speech recognition with ``OpenAI Whisper`` (API or local), ``Google / Google Cloud / GenAI``, ``Bing`` and ``xAI Grok Voice``.
 It stores conversation history and memory, supports reusable presets, and can be extended with built-in or custom plugins for tools, automation and external integrations.